 Antisocial personality disorder is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.
 To be diagnosed with antisocial personality disorder, a person must have had emotional and behavioral problems (conduct disorder) during childhood.

-Antisocial personality disorder is one of the most difficult personality disorders to treat.
-People with this condition usually do not seek treatment on their own.
+Antisocial personality disorder is one of the hardest personality disorders to treat.
+People with this condition usually don't seek treatment on their own.
 They may only start therapy when required to by a court.

 Behavioral treatments, such as those that reward appropriate behavior and have negative consequences for illegal behavior, may work in some people.
 Talk therapy may also help.